nprapps/nprapps.github.com/_posts/2017-12-20-all-songs-considered-poll.markdown

 ## Form improvements

 Our first question was "is there a way to improve the audience submission Google form to provide cleaner initial results?"
-In previous years we had asked our audience to add a comma-separated artist and album pair, but that rule was not always followed (surprise!!
-Welcome to the world of free text fields).
+In previous years we had asked our audience to add a comma-separated artist and album pair, but that rule was not always followed.
+Surprise!!
+Welcome to the world of free text fields.

 This year we decided to split album and artist into separate inputs grouped under a common heading.

 ![2017 Form](/img/posts/2017-12-20-all-songs-considered-poll/form.png)<small>2017 form</small>

-Looking back to that decision, it was really useful to have a better starting point for our cleanup process.
+Looking back to that decision, it was useful to have a better starting point for our cleanup process.

 ## Clustering similar artist/album entries

 Members of our team had already tried out [dedupe](https://github.com/dedupeio/dedupe) in other projects and we thought this data cleaning task was well suited for that tool.
-We want to identify and group together similar artist/album pairs in order to be able to correctly rank them later.
+We want to identify and group together similar artist/album pairs in order to correctly rank them later.

 We finally used [csvdedupe](https://github.com/dedupeio/csvdedupe), a command line tool for deduplicating CSV files, that takes a messy input file or data piped from standard input and identifies duplicates.